nahidalamgh/API-Lab-1/README.md

 This project is very useful because it provides multiple opportunities to use it for: games, platform applications and interactive graphics are just a few examples.
-Using an already prebuilt code to recreate in order to bring new prototypes is not only time efficient but also inspiring.
+Using an already prebuilt code to change it and create new things with an existing base idea is not only time efficient but also inspiring.
 The examples provided from the library give inspiration and an understanding of how the code works along with making it easy to change the code and experiment with it.